the-shoaib2/inline/README.md

 ### Custom Models
 You can import your own GGUF models directly through the Model Manager:
 1. Open Model Manager
-2. Click "Import GGUF Model"
+2. Drag and drop your `.gguf` file into the import zone
-3. Select your `.gguf` file
+3. Or paste a download URL (e.g., from Hugging Face)
 4. The model will be validated and added to your local library

 ## Commands